serge-hulne/CrystApp/README.md

 - Single file, statically compiled.
 - Easy to distribute.
 - ***100 times smaller than an Electron app***
+- Faster and more energy cosuming than an electron app.
+- Safer thant Electron.js : Statically compiled and statically typed : most bugs are caught at compile time (not at run-time)

 # In short:
 - "Wails for Crystal".